kaushik316/T2D_Models/README.md

 Note: If you don't want to use anaconda, you will need to ensure that all packages in requirements.txt are installed in your virtual environment or globally if you are not using a virtual environment.

 ### Notebooks
   * Feature Selection: Configure filepath and then use to create and save feature-selected datasets.
-Currently configured to store files in an S3 bucket, change this to store to your bucket or a local drive by editing the outpath and replacing write_to_S3 functions with write_to_local.
+Currently configured to store files in an S3 bucket, change this to store to your bucket or a local drive by editing the outpath and replacing `write_to_S3` functions with `write_to_local`.

   * Clustering: Exploratory clustering of data to detect patterns prior to classification